carlosjhr64/ascii_mathematical_notation/Script.md

     AB # by :mult

-Notice that `define` will append a line with the new definition, and `by` will appned the tranformed line tagged with the action taken.
+Notice that `define` will append a line with the new definition, and `by` will append the tranformed line tagged with the action taken.

 ## wolframize